BrightDV/BrightDV/README.md

 - 🤔 I’m looking for help with stackoverflow
 - 💬 Ask me about me
 - 📫 How to reach me: star all my repositories
-- 😄 Pronouns: null
+- 😄 Pronouns: maybe ?? null
-- ⚡ Fun fact: I like github and readmes
+- ⚡ Fun fact: I like readmes

 Et voilà ;)